leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 ```
 This will download the `xlsx` file into the [`doc`](doc) directory.

+Refer to Freedom House's [Freedom in the World report](https://freedomhouse.org/report/freedom-world)
+for more information on this dataset.

 Refer to Freedom House's [Countries and Territories](https://freedomhouse.org/countries/freedom-world/scores)
 page to see the most recent data in a more readable form.